Wildlife protection between tanks

 More than 6.8 million people from Ukraine are currently living in exile abroad, 40 percent of them are children.
 Most of them have suffered from traumatic experiences.
 Even in Germany, the youngsters are confronted with images of the war in the media.
 This makes it all the more important to give them a short break with activities such as the visit to BVB, where they can forget their worries and fears for a moment.

 Click here to receive push notifications.
-By giving your consent, you will receive constantly information about new articles on the Dimensions website.
-This notification service can be canceled at any time in the browser settings or settings of your mobile device.
-Your consent also expressly extends to the transfer of data to third countries.
-Further information can be found in our data protection information under section 5.
+By giving your consent, you will receive regular updates about new articles on the Dimensions website.
+This notification service can be cancelled at any time in your browser settings or your mobile device settings.
+Your consent expressly also covers data transfers to third countries.
+Further information can be found in our privacy policy under Section 5.